mlanza/solomode/docs/creators-guide.md

 Early rulebook feedback is valuable too, even if end up not playing the game.
 If a rulebook disinclines you to play, it may be helpful to explain why.

 ## Disqualifications
 Most guidelines are meant to foster a consistent and positive user experience.
-The rules most likely to disqualify—and there are few—are **marked in bold**.  **All routes which could lead to disqualification will be initiated via geekmail.**
+The rules most likely to disqualify—and there are few—are **marked in bold**.  **All routes which might lead to disqualification will be initiated via geekmail.**

-Mind your geekmail especially in the gap between end of Registration and Line Up.
-Mark your calendars so you don't forget.
-You must respond to issues within this critical window.
-Once you clear this hurdle you can rest easy.
-You've made it!

 The contest host reserves the right to fix, interpret, clarify, arbitrate, and enforce the contest rules as he sees fit.